PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 ### 1. Note high-level information of your user

 To set the scene, add the user’s name at the top of the interview snapshot.
-For B2B companies, we also recommend adding the job role and company name.
+For B2B companies, I also recommend adding the job role and company name for context.
 It’s also handy to add the date of the interview and a high-level summary what the interview was about.
 If available, add a picture of the user and the company logo, if the context is B2B.
-Believe us, this will spur your memory if you revisit the interview in a couple weeks’ time.
+This may seem superfluous, but I find it helps trigger my memory when I revisit interviews a few weeks after the fact.

 ### 2. Add any relevant background information